Post

 Flag: RWSC{Bl4cky_S1c4r1o}

-We are given an image of the Medellín Cartel tree.
-No offence but this OSINT challenge was guessy, without the hints provided, I would have never know we should be looking for Nelson Hernandez
+We are tasked to identify a Mafia member given an image of the Medellín Cartel tree.
+No offence but this OSINT challenge was ultra guessy, without the hints provided, I would have never know we should be looking for Nelson Hernandez and especially on Instagram.

 However, since we got the hint already, it was actually super simple.
-First find his Instagram profile, thank god he was the only person with blacky
+Fortunately, he was the only person in the search results.

-Inspecting the source code or “Instagram metadata”, the flag can be found.
+Inspecting the source code of the profile, the flag can be found.
 Overall, not a great OSINT challege compared to the next challenge.

 Cali Cartel [OSINT]